huiminy/Cyber-Security-Base-2025_Project-I/README.md

 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/views.py#L426_

 ### **Description:**
 The application contains an SQL injection vulnerability in the `search_reviews` function.
-The function takes user input and directly incorporates it into a raw SQL query without any sanitization.
+The function takes user input and directly incorporates it into a raw SQL query without any sanitisation.
 This vulnerability allows an attacker to manipulate the SQL query by injecting malicious code.
-For example, if an attacker inputs something like `' OR '1'='1`, this would return all reviews in the database, bypassing the intended filtering.
+For example, if an attacker inputs something like `' OR '1'='1`, this would return all reviews in the database - hence bypassing the intended filtering.

 ### **Solution:**
 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/views.py#L446_

-The fix involves using parameterized queries or an ORM (Object-Relational Mapping) instead of direct string concatenation.
-Django's ORM already provides a secure way to perform queries with user input.By using Django's ORM method filter(comment__icontains=query), the query parameter is automatically sanitized and properly escaped before being used in the SQL query, preventing SQL injection attacks.
+The fix involves using parameterised queries or an ORM (Object-Relational Mapping) instead of direct string concatenation.
+Django's ORM already provides a secure way to perform queries with user input.
+By using Django's ORM method filter(comment__icontains=query), the query parameter is automatically sanitised and properly escaped before being used in the SQL query, thus preventing SQL injection attacks.

 ## **FLAW 2: A01:2021-Broken Access Control**
 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/views.py#L330_

 ### **Description:**
 The application has a broken access control vulnerability in the `api_product_info` function.
 While the `admin_panel` view correctly checks if a user is a superuser before granting access, the API endpoint for product information has no authentication or authorization checks.
-This means that any user, authenticated or not, can access product data through the API.
-If there are products that should be accessible only to certain users (like admins or premium users), this endpoint would expose that data to everyone.
+This means that any user - whether they are authenticated or not, can access product data through the API.
+If there are products that should be accessible only to certain users (like superusers), this endpoint would expose that data to everyone.

 ### **Solution:**
 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/views.py#L345_

-The fix involves adding proper authentication and authorization checks to the API endpoint.
-By adding the @login_required decorator, we ensure that only authenticated users can access the endpoint.
-Additionally, we've added a check to verify that the user has appropriate permissions to view the product.
+The fix involves adding proper authentication and authorisation checks to the API endpoint.
+By adding the @login_required decorator, I have ensured that only authenticated users can access the endpoint.
+Additionally, I've added a check to verify that the user has appropriate permissions to view the product.

 ## **FLAW 3: A05:2021-Security Misconfiguration**